isw-kudos/kudos-docs/docs/boards/troubleshooting/notifications.md

 __Methods__ Email, Teams bot, Community stream<br>

 ### Group Notifications
-For boards that have groups as members, these notifications are sent to each Group.
+For boards that have groups as members, these notifications are sent to each group.

 __Trigger__ Creating a new card, Changing properties of a board/card, Completing a board/card<br>
 __Recipients__ Group<br>